Capital One Cup Odds Comparison 2017 | Best Betting Capital One Cup Odds

 Another excellent contender for your EFL cup betting portfolio is Bet365, which will be offering all EFL Cup matches throughout the tournament on their live-stream service.
 Bet365 have the most extensive offering of matches out there, outmatching the matches slated to air on British television.
 You’ll be able to watch the matches online just for being a member, no fancy sports telly subscription required.
 You’ll have the following markets available: Full Time, Result, Double Chance, Goals Over/Under, Both Teams to Score, Result/Both Teams To Score, Draw No Bet, Goals Odd/Even, and of course, To Win Outright.
 Plus, when you sign up for a new Bet365 account, if you enter the MAXCASH bonus code, you’ll get a 100% deposit bonus of up to £200, giving you lots of money to wager on EFL Cup opportunities.
-In our research, Bet365 had 6 best odds available for Win Outright, the most compared to the other bookies we’ve examined for the purposes of this article.
+In our research, Bet365 had 6 best odds available for Win Outright, the most compared to the other bookies we’ve examined for the purposes of this Capital One Cup betting odds review.
 If you haven’t already joined Bet365, we highly recommend it!

-In our research, William Hill also had 6 of the best odds available for Win Outright in comparison to the other bookies we examined for this article.
+In our research, William Hill also had 6 of the best Capital One Cup betting odds available for Win Outright in comparison to the other bookies we examined for this article.
 Most notably were the best odds for Arsenal and for Liverpool.
 William Hill’s got an interesting offer related to substituting players, something that may be prone to happening particularly for teams in multiple international competitions.
 If you place a single or multiple pre-match goalscorer bet on a player, and the player ends up getting subbed, the bet will still be in effect but on the substitute.
 It applies to the following markets: first goalscorer, anytime goalscorer, last goalscorer, player to score 2 or more, enhanced odds, player to score 2 or more, hat-trick, player to score first and last goals, player to score first or last goal, first goal wincast, last goal wincast, anytime wincast, first goal scorecast, anytime goal scorecast, last goal scorecast, insurebet first goalscorer, insurebet player to score 2 or more, insurebet bet player to score a hat-trick, anytime goalscorer doubled, player to score a header, player to score from outside the penalty area, player to score in both halves, player to score in the first ten minutes and first team goalscorer.

 As you can see, there are plenty of opportunities to access the best match bets on William Hill, given their high brand equity and expertise in football.